Languages Other Than English

 ‘Outlines the relationships between Australian policy framework for Teaching and Learning, the Teaching for Effective Learning Framework, the Australian Curriculum : Languages and the Shape of the Australian Curriculum : Languages’.

 - Languages offered at Government Schools

 ⁼The School of Languages is a specialist government school.
 Our classes are held in 18 teaching centres across the Adelaide metropolitan area.
 All lessons are delivered after hours, usually in the 5 to 8 time slot.’

-This document, as with those listed below, contains an overview covering Why Teach Languages, practices, core standards and more as well as the syllabus and support materials.
-Other languages include French; German; Indonesian; and Italian, as alphabetic languages and Japanese and Chinese as non-alphabetic languages.
+The document, as with those below, has an overview on Why Teach Languages ?, practices, core standards, the syllabus, support materials.
+Other languages include French; German; Indonesian; and Italian, as Japanese and Chinese as non-alphabetic languages.

 - East Melbourne Language Centre

 - Ethnic Schools Association of Victoria

 ‘Represents over 200 community languages schools in Victoria.
 Community Languages Schools provide quality languages educational and cultural maintenance programs to over 34 000 students in a range of 55 languages in Victoria’.